Yuxing-Wang-THU/Yuxing-Wang-THU.github.io/_news/announcement_01.md

 related_posts: false
 ---

-A site of our survey ["Brain-Body Co-Design for Embodied Agents: A Survey of Neural Approaches"](https://github.com/Yuxing-Wang-THU/Awesome-Brain-Body-Co-Design-of-Embodied-Agents) has been created.
+A site of our survey ["Brain-Body Co-Design in Embodied Intelligence: Taxonomy, Frontiers, and Challenges"](https://github.com/Yuxing-Wang-THU/Awesome-Brain-Body-Co-Design-of-Embodied-Agents) has been created.
 The repo will be updated on a regular basis!
 The full paper will be updated to Arxiv soon!